 This will happen if you don't run y-cruncher as administrator or if the user account doesn't have the "SeLockMemoryPrivilege" token.

-If you don't see the warning, and the tag is missing, then there isn't enough contiguous physical memory and you will need to try rebooting.
+If you don't see the warning, and the tag is missing, then there isn't enough contiguous physical memory.
+So you will need to try rebooting.

 Requirements for Locked Pages: